Black Christmas (2019)

 Why do these screams matter?

-An explicitly feminist horror film grounded in our current political climate, Black Christmas contains social criticism so pronounced that at times its explicit political messaging overshadows its horror tropes and conventions.
+A feminist horror film grounded in explicit social commentary, Black Christmas’ (2019) decision to privilege political messaging over conventional horror tropes divided audiences.
+While its director, Sophia Takal, acknowledges that the film has a lot to say about privileged men and their predatory behavior, she wanted the movie to reflect zeitgeist conversations about “disposable female characters” (Collis).
 The film centers on a group of sorority sisters who are being killed one by one on their college campus by a misogynistic fraternity immersed in dark magic.
-The four most prominent sisters are Riley (Imogene Poots), Kris, (Aleyse Shannon), Jesse (Brittany O’Grady), and Marty (Lily Donoghue).
+The four most prominent sisters are Riley (Imogene Poots), Kris (Aleyse Shannon), Jesse (Brittany O’Grady), and Marty (Lily Donoghue).
+While each character navigates her own issues, the film is very clear that their real strength resides in being part of a community of women who support one another.

 Our first scream happens in the movie’s opening moments.
 Lindsey (Lucy Currey) is walking alone across her college campus at night when she realizes someone is following her.
 But when her frantic calls for help go unanswered, Lindsey is forced to confront the masked assailant alone.

 The woman in peril trope that opens many slasher films is certainly nothing new.
 And Lindsey’s death sequence here is a fairly traditional one.
-As she walks across the desolate campus, we feel a sense of dread that slowly escalates in keeping with the building music.
-Lindsey’s realization that she is being followed and her attempts to reach out for help, both by calling her friends and knocking on the door of a tranquil-looking home adorned with Christmas decorations, indicate her awareness that she is in danger.
-But it is her screams for help here that most fully express her panic and fear.
+As she walks across the desolate campus, we feel a sense of dread that slowly escalates in time with the building music.
+Lindsey’s realization that she is being followed and her attempts to reach out for help, both by telephoning her friends and knocking on the door of a tranquil-looking home adorned with Christmas decorations, indicate her awareness that she is in danger.
+But it is her screams for help that most fully express her panic and fear.
+Here, the act of screaming fulfills a very specific narrative purpose.
+Yes, Lindsey screams because this is, after all, a horror film and lulling audiences into a false sense of security by playing to their expectations of the genre is part and parcel of the movie-going experience.
+But when considered within the overall arc of the film, this moment is clearly trying to say something about women who navigate the world alone and their vulnerability.

-Lindsey’s experience is also a reflection of cultural norms related to female safety.
+Lindsey’s experience is a startling reflection of cultural norms related to female safety.
 The reason why this sequence works is because the audience can identify the inherent danger Lindsey faces being a woman walking alone at night.
-There is an assumption that Lindsey’s behavior is risky, a cultural framing that is evident in everything from college campus safety classes that stress the dangers of walking alone to apps designed to track the movements of family and friends.
-Lindsey’s mounting fear as she starts to suspect she is being followed is an expressly gendered one and her scream at finally coming face to face with her attacker is, in part, an acknowledgment of how certain spaces are less safe for women than they are for men.
+There is an assumption that Lindsey’s behavior is risky, a cultural framing that is evident in everything from college campus safety classes that stress the dangers of walking alone to apps designed to track the movements of family and friends (Ball; Ohlheiser).
+Lindsey’s mounting fear as she suspects she is being followed is an expressly gendered one and her scream at finally coming face to face with her attacker is, in part, an acknowledgment of how certain spaces are less safe for women than they are for men, a fact that is typically built into the very social system and spatial organization of college campuses.
+Lindsey’s scream goes beyond the woman in peril trope to become one that marks the specific systemic danger of the college campus for women.
+That this danger is grounded in reality is without question.
+A recent study found that “female college students experience high rates of both intimate partner violence and sexual violence” (Fantasia et al. 191).
+Lindsey’s scream goes beyond woman in peril to one that marks the specific systemic danger of the college campus for women, a reality born out by disturbing campus climate data.
+While statistcs vary, the research indicates an “epidemic level” of sexual violence against women on college campuses with a shocking 20-25% of women of traditional college age (18-25) likely to experience sexual assault while at college or university (Babcock and Kortegast 206).
+For women of color, women with disabilities, LGBTQ+ women, and undocumented immigrants, the threat is even greater (Miodus et al.).
+Lindsey’s screams provide a literal voice to these lived experiences and remind the audience that even spaces historically perceived as “safe” may be anything but for women.

 The threat of violent infiltration continues in our next scene when Kris, having had enough of the threatening messages the sorority has been receiving, responds to the caller with threats of her own.
 Fearing reprisal, Riley yells at Kris for always being too confrontational.
 Their argument is interrupted when a bow-wielding masked figure enters the house.